-To help our site visitors understand the roll forming process, Corrugated Metals has included this roll forming tutorial.
-Part 3 addresses Materials that can be roll formed and Tolerance Expectations.
+To help our site visitors understand the roll forming process, Corrugated Metals, Inc. has included this roll forming tutorial.
+Part 3 addresses Materials That Can Be Roll Formed and Tolerance Expectations.

 Almost any material that can tolerate bending to a desired radius can be roll formed.
 The more ductile a material is, the better it will roll form.
 The roll forming process can handle ferrous, nonferrous, hot rolled, cold rolled, polished, plated, or pre-painted metals producing excellent results.

 Materials as thin as 0.005″ and as thick as 0.750″ can be roll formed.
-Material pieces as narrow as 1/8″ and as wide as 72″, or more, can be roll formed, depending on your vendor’s machinery.
-Corrugated Metals roll forms to a final width of 63″.
+Material pieces as narrow as 1/8″ and as wide as 72″ (or more) can be roll formed, depending on your vendor’s machinery.
+CMI roll forms to a final width of 63″.

 The length of the finished roll formed part is only restricted by the length that can be functionally handled after the finished part exits the roll forming machine.

 Sometimes, several sections can be formed from a single strip or several strips can be fed concurrently and united to produce a combined section.
 There is only one absolute material requirement for composite forming.
 The material must be capable of being formed at room temperature to the desired radius.

 Typically, four tolerances are critical to successful roll forming operations.
 These include dimensional cross-sectional, length tolerances, angular, and material straightness.

 Dimensional cross-sectional tolerances from ±0.010 to ±0.031″ can be achieved with roll forming equipment.
 If tighter tolerances are required the roll former must buy materials that can hold the increased tolerances.